maroafenogho/unfold_dash/README.md

 The **Largest Triangle Three Buckets (LTTB)** algorithm is used to reduce large datasets efficiently, maintaining trend integrity and ensuring smooth rendering.

 > “It’s not just a chart — it’s your data’s story, simplified.”

 ---

+---

+## Use of AI

+AI tools were strategically integrated throughout the development process to enhance productivity, design quality, and overall code performance.
+I leveraged AI for ideation, and code optimisation — particularly in designing efficient data handling strategies and implementing the LTTB (Largest-Triangle-Three-Buckets) decimation algorithm.
+AI also assisted in refining UI/UX patterns, handling performance trade-offs, and documenting best practices.
+Rather than replacing core engineering effort, AI served as a collaborative assistant — helping accelerate prototyping, improve clarity, and maintain high development standards.

+---